polinaucc/smart-house-monitoring-system/README.md

 4. Run `mvn spring-boot:run` from project root folder
 5. The project will start on 8080 port.
 Use http://localhost:8080/ to view web application

-Pay your attention that this project will be work correct only with the project: https://github.com/polinaucc/smart-house-sensors, otherwise you will have 500 error when check for emergencies.
+Pay your attention that this project will work correct only with the project: https://github.com/polinaucc/smart-house-sensors, otherwise you will have 500 error when check for emergencies.

 ## Main Technologies and Instruments